cl3789/Data613-Proj-NLP/README.md

 subreddits.
 Hutto & Gilbert (2014) recommend using the VADER lexicon for sentiment analysis, the process of determining whether a text entry's overall message is positive, negative or neutral, for social media posts.
+They got an encourageing result from VADER model on different datasets preparing to complex machine learning models, such as Support Vector Machine, Naive Bayes, and Maximum Entropy.
+VADER model is more quick and computationally economical, easiler to be inspected and understood, and transferable to other domains.

 Hutto, C., & Gilbert, E. (2014).
 VADER: A Parsimonious Rule-Based Model for Sentiment Analysis of Social Media Text.
 Proceedings of the International AAAI Conference on Web and Social Media, 8(1), 216-225.